Du Roi Infanterie

 The drummers of the regiment wore the Royal Livery: blue coat lined red; red cuffs, waistcoat and breeches; laced with the braid of the small Royal Livery.

-The colonel colour was white with a white cross charged with 48 golden fleurs de lys.
+Colonel colour: white field with a white cross charged with 48 golden fleurs de lys.

-The ordonnance colours had a white cross charged with 48 golden fleurs de lys.
-Their first and fourth quarters were red and the second and third quarters green.
+Ordonnance colours: a white cross charged with 48 golden fleurs de lys; the first and fourth cantons were red and the second and third cantons green.
 The motto "Per decori virtu" appeared on the flags in 1753.

 N.B.: the manuscript "Troupes du Roi, Infanterie française et étrangère, année 1757" illustrates an ordonnance colour with a white cross charged with golden fleurs de lys and the motto "Per decori virtu".
 All four quarters are royal blue.
 This might be a new colour pattern issued in 1757.